 Born in Poland and currently based in London, Paulina Otylie Surys demonstrates a distinctly unique and bewitching style with her organic and multi-layered photos.
 She has recently ventured into provocative fashion photography in London after a classical background in fine art from the Academy of Fine Arts in Wrocklaw, Poland.
 Surys works with a variety of mediums to create her signature pieces – preferring to use analogue cameras, she then paints her images by hand using a variety of inks, toners, chemicals and dyes before repeating the photography process.
 The results can be described as otherworldly, bizarre, ghostly, emotional and even disturbing – but one thing they all have in common is how captivating they are.
 Her intriguing style – a cross between photography and classical painting – has led her to be featured in numerous magazines, including LOVE and Vogue Italy.

-Featured in the Daniel Blau Gallery’s ‘5 under 30’ Young Photographers’ Exhibition in London in 2013, Lara Morrell has made a name for herself both at home and abroad since her graduation from Central Saint Martins in 2011.
+Lara Morrell has made a name for herself both at home and abroad since her graduation from Central Saint Martins in 2011.
 The London-born photographer completed her BA in Italy at the IED and returned to London for an MA in fine art photography.
 Morrell uses a diverse range of materials in her photos, from the industrial to the organic, in order to explore what she has described as the ‘cyclical nature of the cosmos’ and the ‘internal clock of the universe’, revealing conflicts between the man-made and the natural.
-Morrell has taken part in countless exhibitions both in London and abroad, and has been featured in publications such as the British Journal of Photography and the Italian Internazionale magazine.
-She is currently shortlisted for the 2014 Catlin Art Prize.
+Morrell has exhibited both in London and abroad, was shortlisted for the Catlin Art Prize, and has been featured in publications such as the British Journal of Photography and the Italian Internazionale magazine.

 Currently a rising star in fashion photography, London-based Swiss photographer Amanda Camenisch has frequently been named as one of London’s foremost ‘Up and Coming’ photographers.
 Camenisch describes being drawn to photography at a young age when she began to see the ‘limits of paper and pencil as a visual medium’.
 She states that her main inspirations are stories she invents out of spontaneous and sharp snapshots from daily life, coupled with music and film.
 From the art direction to the final stages of editing, Camenisch is involved in her photography at every stage, which is perhaps why she has been so successful in her editorials.
 Although she prefers analogue photography, she works with digital media for magazines, and boasts a portfolio with publications such as Dazed and Confused, Tank, Vision, and Open Lab.